SonghaiFan/causal_explorer/README.md

 The project is built using the following technologies:

 - React: A JavaScript library for building user interfaces.
+- TypeScript: A statically typed superset of JavaScript that adds optional types to the language, enhancing its robustness and maintainability.
 - Sigma.js: A JavaScript library for visualizing networks and graphs.
-- React Sigma: A React wrapper for Sigma.js that allows easy integration with React applications.
 - Natural Language Processing (NLP) techniques: Advanced NLP algorithms are used to cluster sentences and detect causal relationships.

 ## Key Features